The Restaurant

 Why This Is Cape Town’s Impress Clients Pick

-Aubergine is the Cape Town impress-clients table because the room delivers exactly what an international guest expects of a serious South African dining room — a grown-up villa setting, a kitchen with a quarter-century of unbroken seriousness behind it, a wine programme that lets the host tell the Cape story properly, and service that handles a four-hour business dinner without rushing the table.
-It is also the city's most reliable close-the-deal room because the courtyard and the upstairs private rooms allow for a discreet conversation away from the rest of the dining room.
-Predictable in the best sense — the host knows precisely what the evening will deliver.
+Aubergine is the Cape Town impress-clients table because it gives an international guest exactly what they expect of a serious South African room: a grown-up villa, thirty years of unbroken kitchen seriousness, a wine programme that lets the host tell the Cape story properly, and service that carries a four-hour business dinner without rushing it.
+It is also the most reliable close-the-deal room in the city, because the courtyard and the upstairs spaces allow a discreet conversation away from the main floor.
+The host knows precisely what the evening will deliver.
+See more impress-clients tables.

 Leave a Review